hendrikcech/tent-cli/README.md

 Profiles are used to save entity and credential configurations.
 Create a new profile with `tent profiles add entity https://entity.cupcake.is`.
 Run `tent auth entity` to add credentials to the profile.

 ## Installation
-Visit [gobuild.io](http://gobuild.io/download/github.com/hendrikcech/tent-cli) and download a build for your system.
+Visit the [releases page](https://github.com/hendrikcech/tent-cli/releases/latest) and download a build for your system.
 If you're on OS X or Linux, unzip the file and copy `tent-cli` to `/usr/local/bin`.

 Or, compile it yourself:
 ```